bilgincoskun/brogue-android-port/README.md

 ## On-screen D-pad
 D-pad is enabled by default to help with more precise control.

-There are two mods of D-pad: selection mode (default) and movement mode.
+There are two mods of D-pad: movement mode (default) and selection mode.
+You can change between modes via long pressing d-pad.

-### Selection Mode

-In selection mode direction keys moves the cursor and the square clicks the selected cell.
-D-pad is white.

 ### Movement Mode

 In this mode movement keys directly moves the PC.
 The square sends Enter key(makes the D-pad mode temporarily selection mode).
 D-pad is yellow.

-### Changing Mode
+### Selection Mode

-Changing D-pad mode can be done in two ways:

-* Setting dpad_mode in config to change default mode at startup

-* Long pressing D-pad to change mode in game.
+In selection mode direction keys moves the cursor and the square clicks the selected cell.
+D-pad is white.

 ## Keyboard Input